Eslam-Abdo/OTA/README.md

 # OTA (Upload Over The Air) for STM32F103
-This project is implemented to program BlueBill Board (STM32 Micro-controller) over the air using a website with ```PHP``` and NodeMCU board to get the code from internet and sending it to STM to write it into the Flash Memory using the Bootloader flashed on the first 9 kB of Flash Memory.
+This project is implemented to program BlueBill Board (STM32 Micro-controller) over the air using a website with ```PHP``` and NodeMCU board to get the code from the internet and sending it to STM to write it into the Flash Memory using the Bootloader flashed on the first 9 kB of Flash Memory.